 -

-July 3 - Full Moon, Supermoon.
+July 10 - Full Moon.
 The Moon will be located on the opposite side of the Earth as the Sun and its face will be will be fully illuminated.
-This phase occurs at 11:40 UTC.
-This full moon was known as the Buck Moon because the male buck deer would begin to grow their new antlers at this time of year.
-This is also the first of four supermoons for 2023.
-The Moon will be near its closest approach to the Earth and may look slightly larger and brighter than usual.
+This phase occurs at 20:38 UTC.
+This full moon was known by early Native American tribes as the Buck Moon because the male buck deer would begin to grow their new antlers at this time of year.
+This moon has also been known as the Thunder Moon and the Hay Moon.

 -